 It speaks of the importance of female caretakers and the roles they have in the lives of those in their care.
 He spends portions of this piece discussing the importance of the word “mother” and how it came from the angels.

 His appreciation for mothers stretches from his foster mother to the mother of his wife.
 She created his adored Virginia, and therefore she too must be revered.

 ‘Dream-Land’ is a poem all about a strange and ephemeral journey.

 There is no clear starting point, but it includes images of ocean landscapes, valleys, and forests.
-There is nothing about this place which speaks of normal, everyday life.
+There is nothing about this place that speaks of normal or everyday life.
 It is all strange.
-The natural landscapes are personified, and/or described as burning or leaping.
+The poet personifies the natural landscapes, and/or describes them as burning or leaping.

-The poem is known as ‘Lenore’ today but it was originally titled, ‘A Pæan.’
+Readers are familiar with this poem as ‘Lenore’ today but it was originally titled, ‘A Pæan.’
 Those who have read Poe’s most popular poems will recognize the name “Lenore” from ‘The Raven.’
 The death of this character, who has been related to any number of female deaths in Poe’s life, was clearly incredibly important to the poet.
 The speaker alternates between two speakers, one of which is Lenore’s ex-lover.
 They argue over her death and the reaction of the public.

-This piece is considered to be one of the best Poe ever wrote, certainly in the early part of his career.
+This piece one of the best poems Poe ever wrote, certainly in the early part of his career.

 The word Eldorado brings up any number of connotations for different people.
 Commonly, it now refers to a lost city, somewhere deep in the forest.
-It is rumored to contain gold and riches beyond imagining.
+There was a rumor that the place contained gold and riches beyond imagination.

 In Poe’s poem, a gallant explorer-knight investigates the legend.
-There is a larger metaphor at play here, which has fuelled the poem’s placement on this list, and many others.
-It speaks more broadly on the impossibility of human dreams and the futility of pursuing those dreams to their end.
+Moreover, there is a larger metaphor at play here, which has fuelled the poem’s placement on this list, and many others.
+Besides, it speaks more broadly on the impossibility of human dreams and the futility of pursuing those dreams to their end.